joshwlivingston/advanced-r/README.md

 -   Lists contain references to other objects
 -   A list’s those objects can be of any type, including other lists
--   Because a list can contain a list, lists are sometimes called **recursive** vectors.
+-   Because a list can contain another list, lists are sometimes called **recursive** vectors
 -   `c()` combines multiple lists into one.
 If some of the inputs to `c()` are atomic vectors and others lists, R will coerce the vectors to lists prior to combining <br><br>